 Neuroplasticity refers to the brain’s ability to reorganize itself.
 It does this by forming new neural connections based on experiences, lifestyle, and environment.

-After stroke, neuroplasticity allows the brain to essentially reprogram itself and transfer functions previously controlled by damaged areas of the brain to other, healthy ones.
+After stroke, neuroplasticity may allow the brain to transfer functions previously controlled by damaged areas of the brain to other, healthy ones.

 Best Types of Gloves for Stroke Patients

-Gloves are practical rehab tools that help stroke patients reverse damage and restore mobility.
+Gloves are practical rehab tools that can help stroke patients recover some damage and restore mobility.